|

 to the supply of Nile waters would be regarded by the Egyptian state as an

+act of war.
 On Tuesday President Hosni Mubarak dispatched Minister Abu Zeid to

 Ethiopia and Uganda for urgent consultations on water security issues.
 Abu